This program gives women fleeing violence or at risk of violence priority access to BC Housing’s directly-managed

 - A service provider who knows your situation can verify your information:

 - Staff from a safe home, transition house or second stage housing

 - Staff from a domestic violence unit or victim services

 - A Ministry of Children and Family Development worker

 - A doctor, nurse or other professional in a similar field

-- You fulfill the eligibility requirements for subsidized housing, including residency, income and assets.
+- You fulfil the eligibility requirements for subsidized housing, including residency, income and assets.

 1. Download, print a BC Housing Supplemental Application Form.
 You can also get the form:

 - In person: at any BC Housing office in B.C.

 - Call 604-433-2218 in Metro Vancouver or 1-800-257-7756 toll-free to have the form mailed to you.

 - By online request form: complete the online request to have the form mailed to you

 Important: Offer an address that is safe to you.